EGR314Team206/EGR314Team206.github.io/component_selection.md

 </div>
 </figure>

-**Component #1:** Stepper Motor Hybrid Bipolar (1528-1062-ND).
+**Component #1:** Bidirectional Motor (1568-1660-ND).

-The target voltage for the system's motor is 3.3V or 9V.
-The selected motor is able to operate at 3.3V, which meets the needs of the project.
-It is also a bipolar motor that is not too expensive which makes it a good choice for this component.
+The team has access to this motor.
+This means we already have the component as well as the data sheet and knowledge of the device.
+DEspite this component being listed as 12V, we know it will operate at the 9V needed for our system.
+We know this solution will work for our board and also do not need to dedicate a portion of our budget to this component.

 <figure class="image">
 <div style="text-align: center">